 View Uganda in a larger map

 While Uganda has experienced significant economic growth for more than a decade, it remains one of the poorest countries in the world.
-In addition, northern Uganda has been seriously affected by the 21-year insurgency by the Lord’s Resistance Army (LRA), one of Africa’s most brutal rebellions, which has led to the displacement of approximately 1.8 million people.
-The security situation has vastly improved since a truce was signed in 2006, but thousands of people have seen their lives shattered, especially children who were abducted as fighters.
+In addition, northern Uganda has been seriously affected by the 21-year insurgency of the Lord’s Resistance Army (LRA), one of Africa’s most brutal rebellions, which has led to the displacement of 1.8 million people.

 ALARM in Uganda

-ALARM has been active in Uganda since 1999, working to build unity in the church and respond to the killings that were taking place in northern Uganda.
-The main office of ALARM Uganda is in the capital city of Kampala.
-ALARM also has an office in Gulu which serves Gulu and other northern regions that have been devastated by attacks from the LRA.
+ALARM has been active in Uganda since 1999, working to build unity in the Church and respond to the killings that were taking place in northern Uganda.

-ALARM equips the Church with well-trained leaders through both its Pastoral Leadership Training Institutes (PLTI’s), Women’s Leadership Training Institutes (WLTI’s) and Peacebuilding and Reconciliation programs.
-The PLTI and WLTI are three year programs bringing leaders together several times per year to study an intensive curriculum that ALARM developed to impart the skills and tools needed to effectively lead and transform churches and communities.
+ALARM equips the Church with well-trained leaders through its Pastoral Leadership Training Institutes (PLTIs), Women’s Leadership Training Institutes (WLTIs), and Peacebuilding and Reconciliation programs.
+The PLTI and WLTI are three-year programs that bring leaders together several times a year to study an intensive curriculum that ALARM developed to impart the skills and tools needed to effectively lead and transform churches and communities.

 ALARM Uganda has many programs for women who’ve been affected by the war, providing them with business opportunities, trauma counseling, Christian discipleship, and assistance with other basic needs.
 In northern Uganda, ALARM is assisting children, widows, and orphans devastated by war.
 In addition, ALARM built Pader Technical Center, which gives vocational training to hundreds of disadvantaged youths and former child soldiers and invisible children.